redhat-cip/dci-doc/development.rst

   the correct versions are described in `requirements.txt <requirements.txt>`_ you can install those requirements by simply typing:
   ``pip install -r requirements.txt``
-* launch the environment by running docker-compose: ``docker-compose -f dci.yml up``
+* launch the environment by running docker-compose:
+  ``docker-compose -f dci.yml up``

-Now the environment is up and running, you can attach containers in order to run parts of the applications.
+Now the environment is up and running, you can attach containers in order to run parts of the application.
 For further information see `the containers section <#containers>`_.

 Containers
 ----------

-There is five container for running the application
+There are six containers, the first four are needed to run the application.
+The two last are helpers for the project.

 * **dci_db**: contains the postgresql database, it is started by default and serve the database on localhost port 5432.